Do you think you are an ambivert? I always have struggled with the question:

 When I talk about the Big 5 Personality Traits I explain the extroversion scale.
 You can rank low, high or medium.
 People who fall in the middle of the spectrum are called ambiverts.

-Why Ambiverts Are Awesome
+Why Ambiverts Are Amazing

 Many people assume that extroverts are the best at sales, the best leaders and are the most successful at work—WRONG!
 Adam Grant, an associate professor at Wharton School of the University of Pennsylvania, analyzed 35 separate studies and found the statistical relationship between extroversion and income was basically zero.